OpenRailAssociation/osrd-website/content/who-we-are/program/roadmap.en.md

 **2022 Objective:** Designing a POC for building and representing strategic schedules Stage 1: Scoping stage (2-6 months):

-- Analysis of the existing tool (Viriato) and process
+- Analysis of the existing tool and process
 - Collection of needs/confrontation with users
 - Deliverable: scoping note (objectives, expected functionalities, risks, planning, etc.)